 FREEDOM, BEAUTY, TRUTH AND LOVE: FINAL THOUGHTS

 I started this review by boldly proclaiming the polarizing effect of Baz Luhrman; it's love or hate.
-In our particular case, it's hate.
+In my particular case, it's hate.
 Profound, deep, dark hate.
-We boldly proclaim that we are firmly set on the "hate" side of the spectrum.
-We do not like Moulin Rouge!, nor any of his movies frankly, but one can hate something and still see the merits of it, much the same way that one can love something and see the faults.
-True, we despise his approach to storytelling, but that doesn't mean that he doesn't know how to work with visuals, or that there is nothing to talk about in relation to this particular movie.
-Which, in the end, that's why we got down to writing this article (which, granted, wasn't easy, because it implied watching the movie again).
+I boldly proclaim that I am firmly set on the "hate" side of the spectrum.
+I do not like Moulin Rouge!, nor any of his movies frankly, but one can hate something and still see the merits of it, much the same way that one can love something and see the faults.
+True, I despise his approach to storytelling, but that doesn't mean that he doesn't know how to work with visuals, or that there is nothing to talk about in relation to this particular movie.
+Which, in the end, that's why I got down to writing this article (which, granted, wasn't easy, because it implied watching the movie again).
 In the end, no one can deny that Moulin Rouge! changed the way Hollywood saw musicals and it left behind a set of iconic and memorable costumes and sets.

-We want to wrap this up by posing a question; do you like Moulin Rouge! and/or Luhrman's movies?
-Share it with us in the comment section below!
+I want to wrap this up by posing a question; do you like Moulin Rouge! and/or Luhrman's movies?
+Share it in the comment section below!

 If you want to browse through Moulin Rouge!'s full wardrobe,

 check out this spectacular gallery by The Costumer's Guide:

 If you enjoyed this article and would like to support the blog,